Eliquis (Apixaban)

 Primary Uses

-Eliquis is used to prevent blood clots in your veins after hip or knee replacement surgery, treat blood clots in deep veins (Deep Vein Thrombosis) and lungs (Pulmonary Embolism) and prevent them from recurring, and prevent stroke and blood clots in atrial fibrillation (abnormal heart rhythm).
+Eliquis is used to prevent blood clots after hip or knee replacement surgery, treat deep vein thrombosis (DVT) and pulmonary embolism (PE), and prevent strokes in patients with atrial fibrillation.

 How It Works